← All writing

 You can keep full softmax and throw tokens away (sparse).
 You can keep softmax and compress what you cache (MLA).
 You can drop softmax and run a constant-size recurrent state (linear).
 Or you can interleave layers of two kinds (hybrid).
 Every shipping open model in 2026 is some combination of these four.

-One quick caveat.
-GPT-5, Claude Sonnet 4.5+, and Gemini don't publish their attention internals.
-The rest of this post is what's verifiable from open weights and papers.
+One caveat before the table.
+GPT-5, Claude Sonnet 4.5+, and Gemini don't publish their attention internals, so everything here is what's verifiable from open weights and papers.
 The closed frontier might be doing any of the below, or something none of us have thought of.

 The attribution table